lemonstand/lemonsync-js/README.md

 1. Download a theme from your [LemonStand](https://lemonstand.com/) store.

-2. Then create a JSON file, **lemonsync.json** with the following format:
+2. Create a JSON file, **lemonsync.json** and place it in your theme folder.
+This JSON should contain the following data:

 ```
 {